ThomasVitale/spring-boot-opentelemetry/README.md

 I made a demo application to showcase this setup.

-### Issue M.3 - OTLP Metrics Exporter is HTTP-only and not configurable via OpenTelemetry
+### Issue: OTLP Metrics Exporter is not configurable via OpenTelemetry

 The Micrometer Registry OTLP module uses an OTLP-compatible HTTP client to export metrics to an OpenTelemetry backend.
 Internally, the `OtlpMeterRegistry` uses a private `HttpSender` object to configure the HTTP client.
 The benefit of this